platform-mesh/samples-opendesk-ocm-landscaper/README.md

 1. **local tooling**: [OCM CLI tools](https://ocm.software/docs/getting-started/installation/) & [kubectl](https://kubernetes.io/de/docs/reference/kubectl/) installed
 2. **OpenManagedControlPlane**: Access to [`OpenManagedControlPlane`](https://github.com/openmcp-project) cluster with [Landscaper](https://github.com/gardener/landscaper) installed
+> [!TIP]
+> You can also install Landscaper directly on the workload or deployment cluster if you do not have access to OpenMCP.
 3. **OCI Artifactory**: ghcr.io or other OCI-compliant registry for OCM components
 4. **Gardener Cluster**: Gardener Workload/Shoot Cluster on deployed and exposed to internet
+> [!TIP]
+> You can use any Kubernetes Cluster if you do not have access to Gardener.
 5. **Landscaper installed**: Landscaper installed on `OpenManagedControlPlane` with access to the Gardener Shoot Cluster
 6. **Network Infrastructure**: Cluster with Internet access and Internet-facing domain
 7. **Load Balancer**: Internet-facing ingress controller